dustinpfister/blog_posts/_posts/js-string-index-of.md

 So then this string index of method in the string prototype object will work just fine when it comes to using strings rather than regular expressions, and if I am just interested in the first instance of a substring in another string from left to right.
 However in some situations I might want to get all index values of a fixed string, or even a pattern of sorts.
 When it comes to this the index of method falls short.
 To get all index values it would be better to use the [exec method](/2020/07/08/js-regex-exec/) of the [regular expression](/2019/03/20/js-regex/) class rather than string index of method.

-So lets look at a few simple examples of the string index method here, and also maybe touch based on some related topics without getting into to much detail.
+In addition to the index of property method there are other string prototype methods of interest such as string match, and string replace.
+When it comes to getting the index value of strings that fit a non fixed static pattern the match method might be a better choice.
+In addition the replace method is a better choice if you want to replace all instances of a sub string.
+Still this is a post mainly on the index of method so lets look at a few simple examples of the string index method here, and also maybe touch based on some related topics without getting into to much detail as i would on my posts on those methods.

 <!-- more -->